AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

    This has fewer limits, but is less flexible because we need to go through HR and financial planning.

-2. As a **purchased service**, like usage of different infrastructures.
+2. As a **internal changing/purchased service**, like usage of different infrastructures.
 This is flexible, but not compatible with some funders.
 It should work well with internal, basic funding.

+**Don't mention subcontracting or purchasing in your grant text** unless it really has to be organized that way.
+Make us appear as normal employees, since we are.